Ludovica Poliero

 Ghost towns in Italy: Craco (Matera, Basilicata)

 Here is one of Italy's most famous ghost towns!
-In Basilicata, in the province of Matera, is Craco
+We're speaking of Craco, a picturesque abandoned village not far from the City of Stone in the heart of Basilicata.

-Explore the majestic and picturesque Matera, a gem of rare beauty nestled in rock, with the ticket made available by Visit Italy.
+Explore the majestic and picturesque Matera, a gem of pure and rare beauty forever carved into the rock.

 Ghost towns in Italy: Pentidattilo (Reggio Calabria, Calabria)